cirosantilli/markdown-js/README.md

     data (we in fact have two, both [JsonML]: a markdown tree and an HTML tree)
   * Being easily extensible to add new dialects without having to rewrite the entire parsing mechanics
-  * Having a good test suite.
-The only test suites we could find tested massive blocks of input, and passing depended on outputting the HTML with exactly the same whitespace as the original implementation
+  * Having a good test suite that takes small blocks of input, and in which passing does not depend on on outputting the HTML with exactly the same whitespace as the original implementation

 [JsonML]: http://jsonml.org/ "JSON Markup Language"